-The Lifesaving Society – Manitoba Branch’s Northern Water Smart® Programs aim to reduce drowning in remote and northern communities around Manitoba.
-We are able to provide this training at no cost to interested communities thanks to funding from the Government of Manitoba and Health Canada.
+Our Northern Water Smart® Programs aim to reduce drowning in Manitoba’s remote and northern communities.
+We provide this training at no cost to communities thanks to funding from the Government of Manitoba and Health Canada.

 For more information, please contact the Water Smart® Coordinator.